ybbbno/NoFlight/README.md

 ## Features

 - **No Flight Effect**:
-  - Applied to players with elytra when they take damage (excluding fall, void, or collision damage).
+  - Applied to players with elytra when they take damage (excluding fall, void, collision or mobs damage).
   - Disables flight (`setFlying`, `setGliding`, `setAllowFlight`) for a set duration (default: 10 seconds for damage).
   - Resets the effect timer on subsequent damage.
   - Does not apply in `CREATIVE` or `SPECTATOR` game modes.